triton-inference-server/server/docs/protocol/extension_trace.md

 will modify the trace setting, and the endpoint will return the updated trace setting on success or an error in the case of failure.
 Optional model name can be provided to get or to set the trace settings for specific model.
-Note that when a model is specified without providing any trace settings in the request body, it will be a request to remove the specification.

 ```
 GET v2[/models/${MODEL_NAME}]/trace